-These definitions will help you to have a better understanding of the religious fraud problem (with the exception of the IRS forms, definitions are generally from Wikipedia or www.thefreedictionary.com with some expansions by the Trinity Foundation):
+These definitions will help you to have a better understanding of the religious fraud problem (with the exception of the IRS forms, definitions are generally from Wikipedia or www.thefreedictionary.com, with some expansions by Trinity Foundation):

 In order to be classified a clergy for tax purposes, a minister must satisfy each of five separate tests:

 - Be licensed or ordained

 - Administer the sacraments of the church (weddings, funerals, baptisms, and communion, etc…)

 - Be considered a religious leader by the church

 - Conduct religious worship

 • Conversion has to do with converting donor funds to private funds through means of privately held companies surrounding the non-profit organization.
 One common example: the head of an organization writes a book and forms a company that sells thousands of copies, sometimes at or close to retail price, back to his or her ministry to be used as “gifts” to donors who give a certain amount.
 In other words, the left hand sells the book to the right hand for distribution as “gifts” within a lucrative, ready-made market.
 In many cases these mass sales place the book on the New York Times best-seller list, when in reality there is little public demand for it.

 • Excessive Compensation: Excessive compensation is an exorbitant or undue amount of anything, such as money, given as payment or reparation, as for a service or a loss (partial definition from www.thefreedictionary.com).